Jan Davis

 Nancy Jan Davis (née Smotherman; born November 1, 1953) is a former American astronaut.
 A veteran of three space flights, Davis logged over 673 hours in space.
 She is now retired from NASA.

 Early life

-Nancy Jan Davis was born in Cocoa Beach, Florida, but considers Huntsville, Alabama, to be her hometown.

-She graduated from Huntsville High School in 1971, received a Bachelor of Science degree in applied biology from the Georgia Institute of Technology in 1975 and another in mechanical engineering from Auburn University in 1977.
-She received a Master of Science degree in 1983 and a doctorate in 1985, both in mechanical engineering at the University of Alabama in Huntsville.
+Nancy Jan Davis graduated from Huntsville High School in 1971.
+She received a Bachelor of Science degree in applied biology from the Georgia Institute of Technology in 1975 and another in mechanical engineering from Auburn University in 1977.
+She received a Master of Science degree in 1983 and a Doctor of Philosophy in 1985, both in mechanical engineering at the University of Alabama in Huntsville.

 Engineering career

 After graduating from Auburn University in 1977, Davis joined Texaco in Bellaire, Texas, working as a petroleum engineer in tertiary oil recovery.
 She left there in 1979 to work for NASA's Marshall Space Flight Center as an aerospace engineer.
 In 1986, she was named as team leader in the Structural Analysis Division, and her team was responsible for the structural analysis and verification of the Hubble Space Telescope (HST), the HST maintenance mission, and the Advanced X-Ray Astrophysics Facility.
 In 1987, she was also assigned to be the lead engineer for the redesign of the solid rocket booster external tank attach ring.
 Davis did her graduate research at the University of Alabama in Huntsville, studying the long-term strength of pressure vessels due to the viscoelastic characteristics of filament-wound composites.
 She holds one patent, has authored several technical papers, and is a Registered Professional Engineer.